getodk/docs/odkx-src/xlsx-converter-reference.rst

   * - display.title
     - | A string token identifying the translation entry that can
       | define the text to display for this prompt in the contents
-      | screen and as the column name in ODK Tables.
+      | screen and as the column name in ODK-X Tables.
       |
       | Alternatively, this column can be omitted and this information
       | can be specified directly via the :th:`display.title.text` column.